Anne Sinclair: Early life and education

-She was born Anne-Elise Schwartz on 15 July 1948 in New York to Joseph-Robert Schwartz (changed to Sinclair in 1949) and Micheline Nanette Rosenberg.
+Anne-Elise Schwartz was born 15 July 1948 in New York City to Joseph-Robert Schwartz (officially changed to his war-time alias of Sinclair in 1949) and Micheline Nanette Rosenberg (1917-2006).
 Via her mother she is the maternal granddaughter of Paul Rosenberg, one of France's and later New York's biggest art dealers.
 Both of her parents were French-born Jews who had married pre-war, and who with Paul Rosenberg and his wife had fled from the Nazi persecution of Jews after the 1940 Nazi invasion of France.

 A few years after her birth, the family returned to France.
 She attended the Cours Hattemer, a private school.
-She majored in politics at the Paris Institute of Political Studies and in law at the University of Paris.
+She majored in politics at Sciences Po and in law at the University of Paris.

 Career

 Sinclair's first radio hosting job was at Europe 1, one of the leading nationwide radio networks.

 Television

 Between 1984 and 1997 she hosted 7/7, a weekly Sunday evening news and political show on TF1 that had one of the largest audiences in France.
 She became one of the country's best known journalists and conducted more than five hundred interviews over the course of the show's thirteen-year run.

 Every Sunday at 7 pm Sinclair hosted a one-hour interview with a leading French or international personality.
 She interviewed French presidents François Mitterrand and Nicolas Sarkozy as well as US president Bill Clinton, Mikhail Gorbachev, Shimon Peres, Felipe González, German chancellors Helmut Kohl and Gerhard Schröder, King Hassan II of Morocco, Hillary Clinton, the UN Secretary General in New York during the first gulf war, and Prince Charles.

 Although primarily focused on politics, her show also included celebrities Madonna, Sharon Stone, Paul McCartney, Woody Allen, and George Soros.
 She conducted interviews with French cultural figures such as Johnny Hallyday, Alain Delon, Yves Montand, Simone Signoret, Bernard-Henri Lévy, and Elie Wiesel.

-Sinclair won three Sept d'Or, the French equivalent of the Emmy Awards.
+Sinclair won three Sept d'Ors, the French equivalent of the Emmy Awards.